ISO 26262-Compliant Safety Analysis Methods

 Yuzhu Yang 杨玉柱 & Prof. Dr. Mirko Conrad

-The advancement of safety-related Electrical/Electronic (E/E) systems in the automotive industry is predominantly associated with functional safety.
-The critical aspect of functional safety system development is the safety analyses in accordance with the ISO 26262 standard.
+The development of safety-related electrical and electronic (E/E) systems in the automotive industry is predominantly associated with functional safety.
+The crucial aspect of functional safety system development is the safety analyses in compliance with the ISO 26262 standard.
 The ISO 26262 standard provides recommendations for the methodology of safety analyses.
-What analytical methods are employed in the analysis of automotive safety-related systems?
-The objective is to gain insight into the classification and application of these methods in the context of safety system analyses, with a view to supporting the development of ISO 26262-certified products.
-This article begins by addressing these questions and subsequently introduces the analytical methods used in the development of safety-related systems in the automotive industry, along with the best practices associated with these methods.
+What analytical methods are available for automotive safety-related systems?
+How to classify and apply of these methods effectively in the context of safety system analyses to support the ISO 26262-compliant product development?
+This article addresses these questions, and introduces the analytical methods used in the development of safety-related systems in the automotive industry, along with the best practices.

 The Purpose of Safety Analyses

-Start with the purpose of automotive safety analyses: why is it necessary to conduct safety analyses when developing safety-related automotive E/E systems?
+Starting with the purpose of safety analyses in the automotive industry: why is it necessary to conduct safety analyses when developing safety-related automotive E/E systems?

-• Systematic Failure: Failures that are clearly related to a cause and can only be eliminated by modifying the designs or manufacturing processes, operating procedures, documents, or other associated elements.
+• Systematic failure: Failures that are definitely related to a cause and can only be eliminated by modifying the designs or manufacturing processes, operating procedures, documents, or other associated elements.

-• Random Hardware Failure: Failures that occur unintentionally within the life cycle of hardware elements and follow a probability distribution.
+• Random hardware failure: Failures that occur unintentionally within the life cycle of hardware components and follow a probabilistic distribution.

-It is important to note that, according to ISO 26262, the occurrence rate will not be discussed in systematic failures.
-However, measures that prevent systematic failures help to reduce the overall risks of safety goals or requirement violations.
+It is important to note that, according to ISO 26262, the analysis of systematic failures does not discuss their occurrence probability.
+However, measures against systematic failures help to reduce the overall risk of safety goal or requirement violations.

 Scope of Safety Analyses

-• Validation of safety goals and safety concepts.
+• Validation of safety goals and/or safety concepts

-• Verification of safety concepts and safety requirements.
+• Verification of safety concepts and/or safety requirements

-• Identification of conditions and causes (incl. faults / failures) that could lead to the violation of a safety goal or safety requirement.
+• Identification of conditions and causes (including faults/failures) that could lead to the violation of a safety goal or safety requirement

 Implementation of Safety Analyses

-Depending on different applications, safety analyses can be achieved by:
+Depending on the specific application, safety analyses can be conducted through:

-• Identify faults, or failures, that can lead to the violation of a safety goal / safety requirement
+• Identify faults or failures that can lead to violations of a safety goals/safety requirements

-• Provide evidence for the suitability of safety concepts
+• Provide evidence for the applicability of safety concepts

 • Support the verification of safety concepts, safety requirements

-• Support the identification of design and test requirements
+• Support the verification of design and test requirements

-That is to say: as for the related items to be analyzed, based on their safety concepts, safety goals are derived from HARA analyses, and then derived the safety requirements.
-Further consideration is given to safety requirements to detect these faults or failures.
+For the related items to be analyzed, based on their safety concepts, safety goals are derived from Hazard Analysis and Risk Assessment (HARA) analysis, and the safety requirements are subsequently established.
+Further consideration is given to potential faults or failures, leading to the determination of additional safety requirements for detecting these faults and failures.
 Then, according to detected faults or failures, the following processes or measures are determined.
-Last but not the least, determine the additional measures to verify whether the implemented safety measures meet the corresponding safety requirements and / or goals.
+Finally, additional measures are determined to verify whether the implemented safety measures meet the corresponding safety requirements and/or goals.

 Introduction to Safety Analysis Methods